gODeaLoAple/Hamming-s-coder/README.md

 # Hamming-s-coder
-The instance of Hamming's code for my lessons.
+The instance of Hamming's code.